Maryanne Wolf

 Maryanne Wolf is a scholar, teacher, and advocate for children and literacy around the world.
-She is the UCLA Professor-in-Residence of Education, Director of the UCLA Center for Dyslexia, Diverse Learners, and Social Justice, and the Chapman University Presidential Fellow (2018-2022).
+She is the UCLA Professor-in-Residence of Education, Director of the UCLA Center for Dyslexia, Diverse Learners, and Social Justice, and was the Chapman University Presidential Fellow from 2018 to 2022.
 She is also the former John DiBiaggio Professor of Citizenship and Public Service, Director of the Center for Reading and Language Research, and Professor in the Eliot-Pearson Department of Child Study and Human Development at Tufts University.
-She is a permanent academician in the Pontifical Academy of Science.
+She is a permanent academician in the Pontifical Academy of Sciences.